Air Force Mortuary Affairs Operations: 2011 investigation

 In 2011, a federal investigation by the United States Office of Special Counsel found the center had committed "gross mismanagement" of remains, including losing body parts, sawing off the damaged arm bone of a soldier – without telling his family – so he would fit in a casket, and lax supervision.
 Three supervisors were disciplined but not removed from duty.

 The Special Counsel investigation found that Air Force officials had attempted to silence whistleblowers by firing them from their jobs, had falsified records, and lied to investigators.
 The investigation was critical of the Air Force for, in investigators' opinions, not accepting full blame for the misconduct and trying to cover it up.
 Colonel Robert H. Edmondson, commander of the facility from January 2009 to October 2010 was reprimanded but allowed to remain in the Air Force.
-Quinton R. “Randy” Keel, division director at the mortuary, was demoted in August 2011 and reassigned to a different position at the base before eventually resigning.
+Quinton R. "Randy" Keel, division director at the mortuary, was demoted in August 2011 and reassigned to a different position at the base before eventually resigning.
 The Special Council report was critical of the Air Force for allowing all to remain employed by the service.
 In response, the USAF convened a board, led by John Abizaid, to review the mortuary's operations.

-A subsequent The Washington Post investigation revealed in December 2011 that the center had disposed of the cremated remains of 274 US military personnel in the King George County Landfill in Virginia.
+A subsequent The Washington Post investigation revealed in December 2011 that the center had disposed of the partial cremated remains of 274 US military personnel in the King George County Landfill in Virginia.
 The remains were dumped in the landfill between 2004 and 2008.

 An investigation by the US Office of Special Counsel found in January 2012 that mortuary officials had retaliated against four civilian whistleblowers involved in the issue by trying to fire two of the civilians and suspending the other two.
 The Office recommended further disciplinary action against Keel and said it would do so itself if the USAF failed to do so.
 The USAF replied that it would impose stronger discipline on Edmondson.
 On 21 May 2012, the USAF announced that it had given Edmondson a formal reprimand and fined him $7,000 and was allowed to remain in his positions.
 In June 2012, three of the civilian whistleblowers who had suffered retaliation, James G. Parsons Sr., Mary Ellen Spera, and William Zwicharowski, were honored as "public servants of the year" by the United States Office of Special Counsel.

 In February 2012 it was revealed that the mortuary had improperly disposed of remains of September 11 attacks victims in a landfill.
 According to The Washington Post, mortuary and Dover officials suggested disposing of the remains at sea, but were overruled by an unidentified USAF officer at Air Mobility Command and officers at the US Army's Personnel Command, who directed that the remains be disposed of as medical waste.